Said-laasri/rails_back_end/README.md

 # 📖 Hello Rails React <a name="about-project"></a>

-**Hello Rails React** is a simple web app that combines functionalities of Ruby on Rails and React.
+**Hello Rails ** is a simple Api of Ruby on Rails .
 It allows users to get a random greeting from the backend API.

 ## 🛠 Built With <a name="built-with"></a>